 Power generation from lignite and hard coal was responsible for more than a quarter of German greenhouse gas emissions in 2016.
 Of all federal states, North Rhine-Westphalia is by far the largest carbon emitter.
-The Growth, Structural Change and ...
+The Growth, Structural Change and Regional Development Commission (also known as “Coal Commission”) among others are currently debating alternative pathways toward a coal ...

 In a systematic European comparison of taxes and duties on passenger cars, Germany is in the lower third – Taxes on passenger cars neither raise enough revenue nor provide sufficient incentives for less polluting passenger car traffic.